DakotaNelson/sneaky-creeper/README.md

 `virtuelenv venv && source venv/bin/activate && pip install -r requirements.txt`

-There have been some odd and complicated issues with dependencies due to the way sneaky-creeper dynamically imports modules (the runtime imports tend to ignore virtualenvs).
+There have been some odd issues with dependencies due to the way sneaky-creeper dynamically imports modules (the runtime imports tend to ignore virtualenvs).
 These have been solved in the past by installing modules globally using `pip install --user -r requirements.txt`, which is a pretty ugly hack.
 We're working on a better solution.
+Go ahead and try the above, and if it fails, open an issue so we can take a look.

 #### API Keys: